lucfra/FAR-HO/README.md

 python setup.py install
 ```

 Beside "usual" packages (`numpy`), FAR-HO is built upon `tensorflow`.
 Some examples depend on the package [`experimet_manager`](https://github.com/lucfra/ExperimentManager)
+while automatic dataset download (Omniglot) requires `datapackage`.

 Please note that required packages will not be installed automatically.

 ## Overview

 Aim of this package is to implement and develop gradient-based hyperparameter optimization (HO) techniques in
 TensorFlow, thus making them readily applicable to deep learning systems.
-This optimization techniques find also natural applications in the field of [learning-to-learn](http://metalearning.ml/papers/metalearn17_franceschi.pdf).
+This optimization techniques find also natural applications in the field of meta-learning and
+learning-to-learn.
 Feel free to issues comments, suggestions and feedbacks!
 You can email me at luca.franceschi@iit.it .

 #### Quick Start